KSP-CKAN/CKAN/CONTRIBUTING.md

 **No technical expertise is required to contribute to CKAN**

 There are many ways to contribute to CKAN.
 Some require technical expertise and others do not.
-If you're interested in contributing or want to know more, inquire in our [IRC chat][5].
+If you're interested in contributing or want to know more, inquire in our [IRC chat][4].

 ### Developing CKAN

 The CKAN client is a C# application that targets Mono 4.0 and has several GUI, CLI, and backend components that can always use refinement and improvement.

-The [issues][3] list (or the [waffle][4] for a better look) is a good place to start.
+The [issues][3] list is a good place to start.

 ### Contributing and reviewing metadata